ShihabYasin/One-Word-Intercation-Technique-Intelligent-Chat/README.md

-# One-Word-Intercation-Technique-Intelligent-Chat
+# One-Word-Intercation-Method-for-Intelligent-ChatBot
-Synonym and Sentiment Based One Word Interaction design for ChatBot
+Synonym and Sentiment Based One Word Interaction design for ChatBot.